florianneukirchen/mymineralcollection-cs50/README.md

 ## Ideas for improvement
 A one week project can't be perfect.
 Future work could include:
-- Port db handling from cs50 to sqlAlchemy.
+- Port DB handling from cs50 to sqlAlchemy.
 - Allow deleting of multiple entries in the table view.
 I had this kind of working, but it often triggered an exception in flasks session management and even google couldn't give me any clues.
 - Print labels for selected specimen.
 - Optionally print these labels with QR codes of the URL of the specimen.
+- If several images were added to a specimen, allow to chose one as default thumbnail.
+- Improve the layout of the edit/add sites.
+- Allow changing the sort order in the browser view (not only in the tables).